tenzir/platform/README.md

 If you are a customer of the **Sovereign Edition**, deploy the Tenzir Platform locally by following our [Deploy the platform][guide] setup guide step by step.

-If you are a developer and want to work on the code base of the Tenzir Platform, we recommend starting with the [Development version][dev-version] instead that ties into the infrastructure behind [app.tenzir.com][app].
+If you are a Tenzir employee and want to work on the code base of the Tenzir Platform, we recommend starting with the [Development version][dev-version] instead that ties into the infrastructure behind [app.tenzir.com][app].